Featured

 Parasitic Bites

 Bites from fleas and mites are one of the most common sources of itching in dogs, and one of the easiest to treat.
-Your vet can prescribe medication to resolve the parasite issue.
 You can also proactively give your dog medication to avoid fleas, mites, or ticks in the first place.

 Environmental Dermatitis